 How to clean your car is one of the most overlooked and misunderstood areas of car care.
 Every time you use the machine wash or even wash by hand but with the wrong equipment and techniques, chances are you’re actually scratching your paint surface in the process.

-In this blog we’ll give you some techniques to help maintain your car’s appearance and show you ways to minimize creating swirl marks.
+In this blog we’ll give you some techniques to help maintain your car’s appearance and show you how to avoid creating swirl marks on your car.

 What both of these products do is soften, loosen and lift dirt and grit away from the paint.
 The Snow Foam / Pre Wash is applied and left to dwell and then washed off with a pressure washer.